Velorum6/Bannerlord-Ranked-Groupfight/README.md

       - `ADMINCHAT` is a purple chat message
       - `BROADCAST` is a purple chat message with an extra sound notification as well as a popup in the center-top of the players screens.
     - By default, messages are sent as `CHAT` messages.
+  - `dat_no_more_spam`
+    - Disables the default DebugManager, preventing many messages usually spammed to the console from being printed, most notably the notifications for heartbeat messages to TaleWorlds main server.
+    - Note that some mods may use the same mechanism to print their information messages, and those will be lost, too, if this option is set in the config.
+    - Can not be re-enabled at runtime; if you do notice you need the debug messages, you will have to restart your server without this option in its config.

 ## Planned Features